Workplace Pensions Guide

 A workplace pension, the pension you get through your work, is generally considered to be one of the most tax-efficient ways to save for retirement, especially if your employer is paying into it.

 Extra money for your retirement

 When your employer pays into your pension it can make a big difference.
-That’s why the government introduced auto-enrolment – it basically means it’s all done automatically for almost everyone by law.
+That’s why the government introduced auto-enrolment – it means it’s all done automatically for almost everyone by law.

 It works like this.
 If you’re auto-enrolled or opt-in to your workplace pension scheme, your employer will make regular contributions to your workplace pension – that’s extra money into your pension pot.
-You’ll have to pay in too, but the government will give you tax relief on these pension contributions – so you’re saving even more.
+You’ll have to pay in too, plus the government will give you tax relief on these pension contributions – so you’re investing even more.
 The value of any tax relief depends on your individual circumstances.
 This information is based on our understanding of current taxation law and HMRC practice, which may change.

-To help everyone get a pension they can live on, the government has set minimum pension contribution levels for auto-enrolment schemes.
+The government has set minimum pension contribution levels for auto-enrolment schemes.
 The minimum amount you can pay in applies to your employer and you.

 It’s pretty simple really; the more you pay in and the earlier you start saving, the better your chance of building up a decent retirement pot.